Publishing for the Community

-The Microbiology Society is transitioning its business model from a subscription business requiring that readers buy access to paywalled articles, to open access models, namely:
+This is the latest step in the Microbiology Society’s transition from predominantly operating a subscription model requiring that readers buy access to paywalled articles, to models that support OA publishing, namely:

 A mixed model that allows institutions prepayment of an annual fee for unlimited Open Access publishing and full access to all paywalled content across the full portfolio of journals.
 Corresponding authors from Publish and Read institutions enjoy all the benefits of Open Access without any further payment, administration nor approval.